MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-07-24-compatibility-tests-for-ios-11.md

 You can opt to build application(s) with Xcode 8 (older Xcode) and republish to the App Store.
 These application(s) will work on iOS 11.

 #### Updating existing application or submitting new application on the App Store (built using Xcode 9)
-Review the following sections to learn what actions you need to take so that your app can support iOS 11.
+Review the following section to learn what actions you need to take so that your app can support iOS 11.
 These needs to be considered only if you are building the application(s) using new [Xcode 9 build](https://developer.apple.com/download).

 * [Xcode 9 build] can build targets written in only Swift 4 or Swift 3.
 It also does not provide tool to convert to Swift 3. iOS applications written in Swift version below than 3 need to be migrated to Swift 3 or Swift 4.
 This can be easily done using the migration guide [provided by Apple](https://swift.org/migration-guide).